-- 6 Tbsp white sugar
+- 6 Tablespoons white sugar

-- 3/4 tsp cumin
+- 3/4 teaspoon cumin

-- 3/4 tsp lime zest
+- 3/4 teaspoon lime zest

-- Salt and freshly ground pepper to taste
+- Salt and freshly ground pepper, to taste

-Prepare dressing by combining all ingredients and whisking well to combine.
+- Prepare dressing by combining all ingredients and whisking well to combine.
 Pour over beans and onion and toss to combine well.
 Cover and refrigerate at least 2 hours, or longer.
 Keeps well in the fridge if made ahead.
 To serve, garnish with freshly chopped cilantro or parsley.